Multiqubit Rydberg Gates for Quantum Error Correction: Introduction

 Several quantum computing platforms have demonstrated native implementations of multiqubit gates~\cite{molmer1999multipartite, kim2022highfidelity, levine2019parallel}.
 In this work, we focus on neutral atoms temporarily excited to Rydberg states in order to execute two- and multiqubit gates~\cite{saffman_2010_quantum, saffman_2016_quantum, henriet2020quantum, morgado_2021_quantum}.
 This platform has seen multiple demonstrations of multiqubit gates~\cite{levine2019parallel, mcdonnel2022demonstration, evered2023highfidelity, cao2024multi}, and many more theory proposals for various types of multiqubit gates have been put forward~\cite{mueller2009mesoscopic, khazali2020fast, young2021asymmetric, jandura2022timeoptimal, pelegri2022high, dlaska2022quantum, kazemi2025multiqubit, pecorari2025lowdepth}.
 Moreover, neutral-atom quantum processors are a leading platform for experimental demonstrations of elements from fault-tolerant quantum computing~\cite{bluvstein2024logical, reichardt2025faulttolerant, bedalov2024faulttolerant, rodriguez2025experimental, bluvstein2025architectural, rines2025demonstration}.

-This paper investigates multiqubit gates implemented by global Rydberg laser pulses, i.e.,~non-addressed lasers illuminating all atoms homogeneously.
+This paper investigates multiqubit gates implemented by global Rydberg laser pulses, i.e., laser beams that illuminate all atoms homogeneously.
 We optimize gate pulses in the presence of Rydberg-state decay to identify gate implementations that minimize decay-induced errors.
-For this, we develop an optimization routine that yields analytical pulse shapes described by a small number of parameters.
-This distinguishes our approach from \emph{gradient ascent pulse engineering} (GRAPE), a technique commonly used for the optimization of gate pulses~\cite{jandura2022timeoptimal, evered2023highfidelity, kazemi2025multiqubit}.
+For this, we develop an optimization routine based on the \emph{chopped random basis} (CRAB) quantum control paradigm~\cite{caneva2011chopped, doria2011optimal, mueller2022one} that yields analytical pulse shapes described by a small number of parameters.
+This distinguishes the approach from \emph{gradient ascent pulse engineering} (GRAPE), a technique commonly used for the optimization of gate pulses~\cite{jandura2022timeoptimal, evered2023highfidelity, kazemi2025multiqubit}.
 Our Rydberg gate optimization software is available as an open-source Python package called \texttt{RydOpt}~\cite{rydopt}.

 The types of multiqubit gates we investigate are useful for various fault-tolerant QEC protocols.
 In particular, many measurement-free QEC protocols involve Toffoli-type gates on three or more qubits.
 Interestingly, they often occur in a context where the control qubits are discarded after the gate.
 This relaxes constraints on the physical realization of these gates because one may add arbitrary single- and multi-qubit unitaries on those qubits just before the reset.
-Another application that can profit from multiqubit gates is Floquet QEC~\cite{hastings2021dynamically, gidney2021faulttolerant, haah2022boundaries, gidney2022benchmarking}, which requires repeated measurements of two-body stabilizers.
+Another application that can profit from multiqubit gates is Floquet QEC~\cite{hastings2021dynamically, gidney2021faulttolerant, haah2022boundaries, gidney2022benchmarking, ustun2024single}, which requires repeated measurements of two-body stabilizers.
 We show that the mapping of these operators onto ancilla qubits can be achieved using global three-qubit gates, which in turn reduces circuit depths and simplifies shuttling schedules for neutral-atom implementations.